dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2555: Punishment provides closure and deterrence.
+### T2555: The death penalty deters crime and provides closure for victims' families.

 |Support|
 |---|